IsaacScript/isaacscript/docs/javascript-tutorial.md

 First, see the previous section on [importing global variables](#importing-global-variables).

 In the True Co-op Mod, the exported global variable of `InfinityTrueCoopInterface` allows other mods to add new characters with the `AddCharacter` method.
 What if your mod creates a new character and you want to add it to the True Co-op Mod?
-If you try calling `InfinityTrueCoopInterface.AddCharacter()`, TypeScript will throw and error and say that it doesn't exist.
+If you try calling `InfinityTrueCoopInterface.AddCharacter()`, TypeScript will throw an error and say that it doesn't exist.

 The solution is to add the `AddCharacter()` method to our definition file.
 We need to flesh out the `src/types/InfinityTrueCoopInterface.d.ts` file a bit: